addyng/cse15l-lab-reports/lab7.md

 ## Steps 1-3
 ---
 For step 1, make sure that there are no existing forks of Lab 7 in your own GitHub account's repositories.
 Then, make a fresh fork of the repo at: [Lab 7](https://github.com/ucsd-cse15l-w23/lab7).
 This completes the setup for the lab.
+Now start your stopwatch!

 ## Step 4: Log into ieng6
 ---